-Based on historic oil spill information, the OECM applies the mean spill size per barrel (bbl) of oil production or transport for four spill sources: (1) platforms, (2) pipelines, (3) OCS supply vessels, and (4) tankers; and three oil types: (1) crude and condensate, (2) heavy fuel oil, and (3) diesel.
-The OECM classifies mean spill sizes into five or six size classes ranging from very small (1 to 10 bbl) to extra-large (10,001 to 100,000 bbl).
+Based on historical oil spill information, the OECM applies the mean spill size per barrel (bbl) of oil production or transport for four spill sources (platforms, pipelines, OCS supply vessels, and tankers) and three oil types (crude and condensate, heavy fuel oil, and diesel).
+The OECM classifies mean spill sizes into five or six size classes ranging from very small (1 to 10 bbl) to extra large (10,001 to 100,000 bbl).
 The default OECM size classes and mean spill rates can be found and edited on the Oil Spill Data page within the model.

 Step 3.
-Estimate number of spills for each size class, oil type, and oil source from platforms) skip directly to Step 7 using the research-based drivers relevant to the specific impact equation.
+Estimate number of spills for each size class, oil type, and oil source